 To cater to the widest spectrum of the reading public, regular 20-page issue contains 2-page Sports round-up, 4-page Business news, 3-page City news, one-page Arts & Entertainment, Country and International news, plus many more varied, informative and interesting pages on weekly basis including 2-page Star Literature, Law etc.

-In addition The Daily Star has a weekly Special Magazine on Friday (The Star), a 4-colour tabloid-size publication for the young on Thursday (Rising Stars) and Lifestyle on Tuesday.
+In addition The Daily Star has a weekly Special Magazine on Friday (The Star), a 4-colour tabloid-size publication for the young on Thursday (Shout) and Lifestyle on Tuesday.

 To be more of the readers, the daily carries a Holiday page, City-in-Frame and introduced a few months ago Star Insight and Star Campus.